AliveNata/Alyx-Website/README.md

 - **Projects**: Display of various projects with details.
 - **Contact Section**: An easy way to reach out for collaboration or inquiries.
 - **Interactive Design**: Smooth user experience with hover effects and transitions.
+- **AI Chat**: Users can engage in interactive chat with Alyx regarding Alief Akbar.

 ## Technologies Used